Can Passengers Get Compensation for Drunk Driving Accidents?

 If you are injured in an accident caused by a drunk driver, you may no longer be able to work in the capacity you used to, or you may need a long period of recovery.
 Wage replacement compensation can be pursued to help you replace your lost paychecks.

-It is important to understand that you cannot just pursue compensation from the at-fault party.
-Michigan’s no-fault benefits are the first avenue to pursue money to cover the cost of your injuries, then you can look toward other avenues of compensation.
+It is essential to understand that you cannot just pursue compensation from the at-fault party.
+Michigan’s no-fault benefits are the first avenue to pursue money to cover the cost of your injuries; then, you can look toward other avenues of compensation.

 What Does a Settlement Payout Look Like in Michigan?

 If a drunk driver injures you, your potential compensation will depend on several factors.
 A monetary value will not be automatically assigned to your case.
-The following factors are looked at when determining the value of damages and losses.
+The following factors are examined when determining the value of damages and losses.

 - Severity of the injury